Controversies relating to the Six-Day War: Combat support

 Well after the end of the war, the Egyptian government and its newspapers continued to make claims of collusion between Israel, the United Kingdom and the United States.
 These included a series of weekly articles in Al-Ahram, simultaneously broadcast on Radio Cairo by Mohamed Heikal.
 Heikal attempted to uncover the "secrets" of the war.
 He presented a blend of facts, documents, and interpretations.
 Heikal's conclusion was clear-cut: there was a secret U.S.-Israeli collusion against Syria and Egypt.

 According to Israeli historian Elie Podeh: "All post-1967 [Egyptian] history textbooks repeated the claim that Israel launched the war with the support of Britain and the United States.
 The narrative also established a direct link between the 1967 war and former imperialist attempts to control the Arab world, thus portraying Israel as an imperialist stooge.
 The repetition of this fabricated story, with only minor variations, in all history school textbooks means that all Egyptian schoolchildren have been exposed to, and indoctrinated with, the collusion story."
 The following example comes from the textbook Al-Wisam fi at-Ta'rikh:

 The United States' role: Israel was not (fighting) on its own in the (1967) war.
 Hundreds of volunteers, pilots, and military officers with American scientific spying equipment of the most advanced type photographed the Egyptian posts for it (Israel), jammed the Egyptian defense equipment, and transmitted to it the orders of the Egyptian command.

-In Six Days of War, American-Israeli historian Michael Oren argues that the Arab leadership spread false claims about American involvement in order to secure Soviet support for the Arab side.
+In Six Days of War, Michael Oren argues that the Arab leadership spread false claims about American involvement in order to secure Soviet support for the Arab side.
 After the war, as the extent of the Israeli victory became apparent to the Arab public, these claims helped deflect blame for the defeat away from Nasser and other Arab leaders.
 In reaction to these claims, Arab oil-producing countries announced either an oil embargo on the United States and Britain or suspended oil exports altogether.

 Six Arab countries broke off diplomatic relations with the United States, and Lebanon withdrew its Ambassador.
 More broadly, the Six Day War hastened the process of anti-American radicalization in the Middle East, a process expressed by the growth of both leftist and religious-fundamentalist movements and their increased resort to terrorism as a weapon in their anti-American struggle.
 In fact, it transcended the Arab countries and spread to Iran, Pakistan and the Third World, whose delegates at the UN began adopting increasingly critical posture toward America.